-From the start, digital radio broadcasting and the Eureka 147 standard was intended to be a replacement technology and therefore much of the planning for its implementation was based around compatibility with existing services.
-Radio was seen to be in a period of transition at the end of which analogue systems of transmission and reception would be completely replaced by digital technology.
+From the start, digital radio broadcasting and the Eureka-147 standard was intended to be a replacement technology and therefore much of the planning for its implementation was based around compatibility with existing services.
+Radio was viewed as being in a period of transition at the end of which analog systems of transmission and reception would be completely replaced by digital technology.
 In order to facilitate the transition, existing radio licence holders would be given priority access to the digital radio band.
 The development of a new band for radio broadcasting was also viewed as a good way of enabling expansion in the sector.
-There was little capacity left for FM development and AM with its inferior sound quality could in one transition be upgraded to a much superior system.4 The policy governing the introduction of digital radio was published by the government regulator, the CRTC in 1995 and outlined a two-staged approach whereby the Commission would first license digital radio undertakings on this transitional basis.5 Later, a public process would be initiated to consider all aspects of digital radio broadcasting in the longer term.
-The policy adopted involved granting licences to all incumbent operators who wished to use digital facilities to provide a simulcast of their existing services, licences which would remain in effect until a long-term digital radio policy was developed.
+There was little capacity left for FM development, and AM, with its inferior sound quality, could in one transitional move be upgraded to a much superior system.
+The policy governing the introduction of digital radio was published by the government regulator, the CRTC, in 1995 and outlined a two-staged approach whereby the Commission would first license digital radio undertakings on this transitional basis (CRTC, 1995).
+Later, a public process would be initiated to consider all aspects of digital radio broadcasting in the longer term.
+The policy involved granting licences to all incumbent operators who wished to use digital facilities to provide a simulcast of their existing services, licences which would remain in effect until a long-term digital radio policy was developed.
 Licence holders would have some opportunity during the transitional period to develop separate programming for their digital services, limited to 14 hours per week.
-Applications for new licences or for additional services would only be considered on a case by case basis and subject to Commission's policy of supporting the existing radio market.
+Applications for new licences or for additional services would only be considered on a case by case basis and subject to the Commission's policy of supporting the existing radio market.

-Canada's support of Euerka 147 in the L-Band was not without controversy (Chouinard, 1994: 60).
+Canada's support of DAB and Eureka-147 was not without controversy (Chouinard et al, 1994: 60).
 Its support of a wideband transmission technology was justified on the basis of ensuring high quality audio and maximum spectrum efficiency.
-The choice of wideband using L-Band spectrum was in contrast to the approach adopted elsewhere and was justified on the basis that it would offer superior quality, that it wouldn't interfere with existing AM/FM services and that it offered the best potential for value-added data services.
-All existing AM and FM licensees were allocated frequencies for each in the 1452-1492 MHz L-Band and an allotment plan was developed in each of the major metropolitan areas to allow the digital service to match as closely as possible the coverage of existing stations.
+The choice of wideband using L-Band spectrum was in contrast to the approach adopted elsewhere, particularly in Europe, where Band III VHF spectrum was more commonly utilized.
+It also set Canada apart from the United States where L-Band was not available due to its allocation for military uses.
+However, Canada's decision was justified on the basis that the approach adopted would offer superior quality, that it wouldn't interfere with existing AM/FM services and that it offered the best potential for value-added data services.
+All existing AM and FM licensees were allocated frequencies in the 1452-1492 MHz L-Band and an allotment plan was developed in each of the major metropolitan areas to allow the digital service to match as closely as possible the coverage of existing stations.
 This involved defining DAB coverage around the largest FM station within any given market and grouping up to 5 existing FM stations into a single multiplex.
 Replacement of wide area AM stations was restricted to the largest equivalent, though smaller, FM coverage area.
 As a replacement technology, stations were licensed only to simulcast existing services and were not permitted to offer new or additional services.
 Equally, no new licences were to be offered for the duration of the transition nor would any new operators be enabled to enter the market.